molssi-seamm/gaussian_step/docs/developer_guide/installation.rst

 From sources
 ------------

-The sources for Gaussian Step can be downloaded from the `Github repo`_.
+The sources for the Gaussian plug-in can be downloaded from the `Github repo`_.

 You can either clone the public repository: